LiteObject/scikit-learn-security-tutorial/README.md

 ---

 That's it.
-Have fun building AI models that actually do something useful.
+Have fun learning scikit-learn through practical examples that actually make sense.